chainguard-dev/yacls/README.md

 acls-in-yaml is designed to make regular access control audits easy by offering a familiar standardized format (YAML) for easy reviews and diffing.

-The output is optimized for being reviewed by humans within a Github PR periodically, and is carefully tuned to make policy drift over time easy to notice.
+The output is optimized for being reviewed by humans within a Github PR periodically and is carefully tuned to make policy drift easy to notice.

 ## Supported Data Sources